michaelboeding/esp_nvs_manager/README.md

     for(int i = 0; i < loadedNetworks.size(); i++){
         std::cout << "Network " << i << ": " << loadedNetworks[i]->getSsid() << std::endl;
     }
 ```

-### Advanced Usage Cont

-This library gives you a lot of control over the methods you use when seralizing and deseralizing your data by implementing the methods yourself.
-There happens to be some popular libraries that you could consider using.

-1. Boost Serialization: Boost is a robust, general-purpose library, and its serialization component is no exception.
-It provides a simple and flexible API for serialization of complex objects, supports versioning, and handles pointers and other complex types well.

-2. Cereal: cereal is a header-only C++11 serialization library that's easy to use and doesn't require a separate build step like protobuf does.
-It's particularly well-suited to projects where simplicity and integration ease are priorities.

-3. protobuf (Protocol Buffers): Protocol Buffers, developed by Google, is a powerful, efficient, and automated mechanism for serializing structured data.
-It supports several languages, making it a good choice for cross-platform and cross-language projects.
-Cap'n Proto: Designed by the original author of protobuf, Cap'n Proto is an extremely efficient protocol that's designed to be very fast.
-It even allows you to use the serialized data directly without parsing.

-4. FlatBuffers: Developed by Google, FlatBuffers is another very efficient serialization library.
-Like Cap'n Proto, it allows zero-copy reads for maximum speed.

-Example